 Are Unitarian Universalists atheists?

 Unitarian Universalists have many beliefs.
-A small number (about 10%) are atheists.
+A small but growing number are atheists.
 Others are agnostics, Christians, Jews, Buddhists, humanists, etc. The UU church tends to attract multi-religious families as well as those disenchanted with the religion they grew up with.

 Are Unitarian Universalists "Devil Worshippers"?

 Of course not!
 Some UUs consider themselves pagans or look to the earth for their beliefs.
 This is in no way devil worship.
 We are not aware of any devil worshippers who call themselves Unitarian Universalists.
 By the way, the definition of "pagan" (from Google.com) is, "a person holding religious beliefs other than those of the main world religions."